bugout-dev/humbug/README.md

 # flypaper

 Do you build developer tools?
-Flypaper helps you know your users.
+Get to know your users better with Flypaper.